 How much does it cost?

 The cost of a property title search varies depending on the state where you live and the amount of information you’re seeking.
-A basic land report starts at $150; a full ownership and encumbrances report costs up to $1,000.
+A typical title search costs between $100 to 250; a full ownership and encumbrances report can cost up to $1,000.
 The property title search is usually paid for as part of closing fees and included in the title insurance cost.

 What if there are problems with the property title?